Waiontha Mountain

 Waiontha Mountain is a small mountain chain in the Central New York Region of New York.
 It is made of two main elevations the tallest being 1972 ft.
 It is located in the Town of Springfield, east of Richfield Springs and north of Allen Lake.
-Wilders Hill is located northwest and Mohegan Hill is located southwest of Waiontha Mountain.
+Wilders Hill is located northwest of Waiontha Mountain.
+Several lakes are at the base of the mountain.